 “Behold” is a term of vivid exclamation.
 This vision of a heavenly throne surprises John and maybe even shocks him.

 a door standing open in heaven.

 John sees a vision “of a door standing open in heaven” (chapters 4-5).
-First Jesus shows to John the vision of the seven churches, then He shows him a vision of a throne room in heaven.
-This vision introduces a series of three sevens: seals (4:1-5:14), trumpets (8:1-5) and bowls (15:1-8).
+First, Jesus shows John the vision of the seven churches; then, He shows him a vision of a throne room in heaven.
+This vision introduces a series of three sevens: seals (4:1-5:14), trumpets (8:1-5), and bowls (15:1-8).
 This is the longest of the visions of Revelation.